EDS ECHO Healthcare Professionals

 Who Can Participate?

-For safety reasons, this program is currently only available to licensed physical therapists/physiotherapists who are currently treating patients with EDS/HSD.
-We hope to make it available to other health professionals in the future.
+For safety reasons, this course is only available to the following licensed healthcare professionals who are currently treating patients with EDS/HSD:

 Course Curriculum and Structure